ncatlab/nlab-content/pages/17344.md

 ##### Proof of the stable model structure
  {#ProofOfTheStableModelStructure}

 We show now that the operation of [[Omega-spectrification]] of topological sequental spectra, from def. \ref{SpectrificationForTopologicalSequentialSpectra}, is a Quillen idempotent monad in the sense of def. \ref{QuillenIdempotentMonad}.
-Via the [[Bousfield-Friedlander theorem]] (prop. \ref{BousfieldFriedlanderTheorem}) this establishes a stable model structure on topological sequential spectra.
+Via the [[Bousfield-Friedlander theorem]] (prop. \ref{BousfieldFriedlanderTheorem}) this establishes the stable model structure on topological sequential spectra in theorem \ref{StableModelStructureOnSequentialSpectraIsModelCategory} below.

 +-- {: .num_lemma #OmegaSpectrificationOfSequentiaSpectraPreservesHomotopyPullback}
 ###### Lemma